 Ultrasound-guided Breast Biopsy

 A breast biopsy is a minimally invasive procedure done to remove some cells from a lump or abnormality detected during a mammogram.
 The sample will be sent to pathology for testing and diagnosis.
-This non-surgical procedure is the best way to evaluate if the breast lump or abnormality is benign or cancerous.
-Ultrasound image guidance is used to make sure the tissue that is collected is indeed from the area of interest.
+This non-surgical procedure evaluates if the breast lump or abnormality is benign or cancerous.
+Ultrasound image guidance is used to make sure the tissue that is collected is from the exact right place.

 - During the exam, you will lie facing up or slightly turned to the side.

-- The radiologist will use ultrasound imaging to ensure the abnormality to be tested is accurately targeted.
+- The radiologist will use ultrasound imaging to help make sure the exact right spot is captured.

-- The radiologist then inserts a tiny, hollow needle and positions it in location of the abnormality.
+- The radiologist will insert a tiny, hollow needle and position it in location of the abnormality.

-- Several tissue samples may be taken and they are sent on to a pathologist to be examined.
+- Several tissue samples may be taken, and they’ll be sent on to a pathologist to be examined.

-- A tiny tissue marker is placed in the breast to mark the biopsy area.
+- A tiny tissue marker will be placed in the breast to mark the biopsy area.
 You will not be able to feel the marker, but it will show up on future mammograms.

-- Once the biopsy is complete, the needle is removed, pressure will be applied, and the skin is covered with a dressing.
+- Once the biopsy is complete, the needle will be removed, pressure will be applied, and the skin will be covered with a dressing.